 Meanwhile in a small pan heat 2tbsps of ghee and roast about 5-6 broken cashew nuts and garnish the hot pongal.

-The variety of khichdi recipes can be endless.
+The variety of rice khichdi recipes can be endless.
 How I wish I could include more.
 For now go by the popular saying “khichdi ke chaar yaar, ghee papad dahi aur achar”.

 Just team your hot rice khichdi with its four inseparable friends and enjoy your chilly afternoon.